 Unsuccessful lending applications and referrals

-If you have made an unsuccessful application for finance from your bank – what are your options?
+If you have made an unsuccessful application for finance from your bank, your options are:

-If a small and medium sized business makes an unsuccessful application for borrowing to a designated bank, the bank is obliged to offer the business a referral to the government designated online finance platforms, subject to eligibility.
-These platforms will seek to help you find a suitable finance provider that may be willing to offer the finance you need.
-Download our Factsheet or read the Small and Medium Sized Business (Finance Platforms) Regulations 2015.
+In the event of an unsuccessful application, the bank is obliged to offer the business a referral to the government-designated online finance platforms, subject to eligibility.
+These platforms will seek to help you find a suitable provider that may be willing to offer the finance you need.
+Download this factsheet (you’ll need to register on the UK Finance website).